-From our screener survey and later user interviews, we learnt that the vast majority of our respondents (82%) reported to have an iPhone.
-This was the reason of going with the iOS platform as our starting point.
-However, developing an Android version would be part of our next steps.
+From our screener survey and later user interviews, we learnt that the vast majority of our respondents (82%) reported owning an iPhone.
+This was the reason we went with the iOS platform as our starting point.
+However, developing an Android version became part of our next steps.

 WIREFRAMES & USABILITY TESTS

 We created a rough first version of wireframes on Balsamiq and immediately tested a prototype with 4 people.

 - Announce a discovered freebie in real time